Chart Color Schemes

 Tanunda ranks among the top 25% of areas assessed nationally for overall employment performance

-As of September 2025, 2,312 residents are employed, with an unemployment rate of 3.4%, below Rest of SA's 5.3%.
-Workforce participation is 57.6%, similar to the regional average of 54.1%.
-Key industries include manufacturing, health care & social assistance, and retail trade.
-Manufacturing is particularly strong, with an employment share 2.5 times the regional level, while agriculture, forestry & fishing has limited presence at 5.3% compared to 14.5% regionally.
+As of September 2025, 2,312 residents were in work and workforce participation was on par with the Rest of SA's 58.5%.
+According to Census responses, a low 10.6% of residents worked from home.
+Key industries of employment among residents are manufacturing, health care & social assistance, and retail trade.
+Manufacturing has particularly strong specialization with an employment share of 2.5 times the regional level, while agriculture, forestry & fishing has limited presence at 5.3%.

-Many residents commute elsewhere for work based on census data.
-In the year ending September 2025, employment increased by 1.1%, labour force by 1.8%, and unemployment rose by 0.7 percentage points.
-This contrasts with Rest of SA's employment growth of 0.3%, labour force expansion of 2.3%, and unemployment rise of 1.9%.
-Jobs and Skills Australia projects national employment to grow by 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Many residents commute elsewhere for work based on Census data.
+In the 12-month period ending in September 2025, employment increased by 1.1% alongside labour force increasing by 1.8%, resulting in unemployment rising by 0.7 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
 Applying these projections to Tanunda's employment mix suggests local employment should increase by 4.9% over five years and 11.5% over ten years.

 Frequently Asked Questions - Employment